Developer(s) – Respawn Entertainment

 One of the most highly anticipated games of last year, Titanfall was supposed to be Microsoft’s ace in the hole concerning the Xbox One; the title that would attract more people to align with their system as opposed to the PlayStation 4.
 Unfortunately, it didn’t work out that way, and for good reason in my opinion.

 Graphics – 6/10

-Compared with the conceptual design of many other science fiction games, it feels to me like the game is wanting, as to me, it looks like a watered down version of the game Hawken; marred down by element of both Call of Duty and Battlefield.
-The reason why it doesn’t lose too many marks in this category is because from a technical standpoint, the game is visually flawless.
-There are no glitches in site, and everything is extremely well polished.
+Compared with the conceptual design of many other science fiction games, it feels to me like the game is wanting, as to me, it looks like a watered-down version of the game Hawken; marred down by element of both Call of Duty and Battlefield.
+The reason why it doesn’t lose too many marks in this category is that from a technical standpoint, the game is visually flawless.
+There are no glitches in sight, and everything is extremely well polished.

 Gameplay – 3/10

 In a lot of ways, I can best describe this game as a middle finger to anyone who bought an Xbox One around the times of its launch.
-It was game eagerly anticipated for years, but ended up being overwhelmingly restricted in terms of gameplay, as not only is an Xbox Live subscription mandatory to play it, but there isn’t even a single player campaign mode; players having to instead contend with an online multiplayer campaign mode.
-Some would argue that Destiny was the same, but a PlayStation Plus subscription isn’t mandatory, and players can enjoy it whilst not having to pay an extra £40 on top what they paid for the game.
+It was game eagerly anticipated for years but ended up being overwhelmingly restricted in terms of gameplay, as not only is an Xbox Live subscription mandatory to play it, but there isn’t even a single-player campaign mode; players having to instead contend with an online multiplayer campaign mode.
+Some would argue that Destiny was the same, but a PlayStation Plus subscription isn’t mandatory, and players can enjoy it whilst not having to pay an extra £40 on top of what they paid for the game.